The Ultimate Bianco Guide to: The Best Ramen in Tokyo

 Big Winter Update:

-After starting my guide, I managed to come back to Tokyo in total four times in the same year.
-Very good for me, very bad for my belly and very lovely for this guide!
-Since my last brief update, it now was time for some major additions to this list, and after spending two weeks in December in Tokyo working, I was able to find some more amazing spots to share with you.
+After beginning my Ramen guide, I managed to find my way back to Tokyo four more times in the same year.
+Very good for me, very bad for my belly and overall very lovely for this guide!
+Since my last brief update, it was now time for some major additions to this list!

 After slurping at almost 100 different Ramen-Ya in Japan, I realised that it actually got much harder to surprise me and the spots I visit now have to be really good to set some shit inside me on fire.
 As you will soon see, I managed to find some extraordinary spots, plus I’ve added some safe bets to the list.
 Using my new google map will make you very happy if you are spontaneously trying to get a Ramen in the neighbourhood you are in, or if you want some extra unique shit - go for the stars on this map.